antonymcgreen/PowerShell-Docs.ru-ru/developer/cmdlet/creating-a-cmdlet-to-access-a-data-store.md

     {
       WriteVerbose("Processing path " + path.Path);

-      // Check if the path represens one of the items to be
+      // Check if the path represents one of the items to be
       // excluded.
 If so, continue to next path. if (!MeetsIncludeExcludeCriteria(path.ProviderPath))
          continue;